Heraklion Airport Guide (HER) ✈️: All You Need to Know Before Arriving

 Heraklion Flea Market

-Heraklion is the best destination when visiting Crete because it is the largest city on the island and serves as the main focal point for travelers arriving by air or sea.
-Its central location allows easy access to both eastern and southern Crete, making it a practical base for short or extended stays.
+Heraklion is Crete’s largest city and the island’s best base for day trips: Knossos is about 5 kilometers (3.11 miles) away, the Heraklion Archaeological Museum is in the city centre, and the VOAK highway connects the city directly to Rethymno, Agios Nikolaos, and Chania.
+Its central location gives easy access to both eastern and southern Crete, making it practical for short or extended stays.
 The city is surrounded by important archaeological sites, including the Palace of Knossos, which offers insight into the ancient Minoan civilization.

-Heraklion is also rich in historical landmarks, with well-preserved Venetian walls, medieval fortresses, and religious buildings from various time periods.
-The Heraklion Archaeological Museum is one of the most important museums in Greece, featuring thousands of artifacts that document Crete’s ancient past.
+Heraklion is also rich in historical landmarks, with well-preserved Venetian walls, medieval fortresses, and religious buildings from various periods.
+The Heraklion Archaeological Museum is one of the most important museums in Greece, featuring thousands of artifacts documenting Crete’s ancient past.
 These attractions make Heraklion ideal for visitors interested in history, culture, and accessible urban experiences.

-The best time to visit Heraklion is from May to October, when temperatures range from 24°C (75.2 °F) to 3°C (86 °F).
+The best time to visit Heraklion is from May to October, when daytime temperatures range from about 24°C in May to 33°C in July–August.
 These months provide dry weather, long daylight hours, and excellent conditions for sightseeing and coastal excursions.
-July and August are the busiest travel months, while May, June, September, and early October offer fewer crowds and more comfortable conditions for exploring the city.
+July and August are the busiest travel months, while May, June, September, and early October offer fewer crowds and more comfortable conditions.

 Some of the best things to do in Heraklion involve exploring archaeological sites, visiting cultural landmarks, and enjoying local food and coastal scenery.
-Travelers can start with the Palace of Knossos, the center of Minoan civilization, followed by a visit to the Heraklion Archaeological Museum, which displays artifacts dating back thousands of years.
-Inside the city, visitors can walk along the Venetian walls, see the Koules Fortress at the harbor, and explore local markets and historic churches.
+Travellers can start with the Palace of Knossos, the centre of Minoan civilization, followed by the Heraklion Archaeological Museum, which displays artifacts dating back thousands of years.
+Inside the city, visitors can walk along the Venetian walls, see the Koules Fortress at the harbour, and enjoy shopping in Heraklion markets and visit historic churches.

 Heraklion Waterfront